IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Go back to the project root folder use the cloud foundry cli, login to you bluemix environment and deploy the app with
 > cf push

-## NodeJS app
-The application is configured to run with nodemon and node-sass to automatically restart the server when you make changes during development.
-Make sure you have the npm package `nodemon` installed.
-You can do so with `sudo npm install -g nodemon`.

-> cd [project]
-> npm start

-If you want to run it manually, do 'node bin/www'.

-The server will start with deploying the chaincode.

 # Support and documentation
 Hyperledger project:                https://www.hyperledger.org/